 The Texas Back to School weekend is a great time to buy, whether you're a student, parent, or someone who's just looking for deals on school and office supplies.

-When Is the Next Texas Tax Free Weekend?
+When Is the Next Texas Tax Free Weekend in 2020?

 What Items Qualify for Texas Tax Free Shopping?

 During the Back to School event, shoppers can purchase items in the following categories without paying sales tax:

 You can learn more about the sales tax holiday on the Texas Comptroller website.